matrix-org/matrix-spec/content/client-server-api/_index.md

 When `enabled` is `true`, clients are permitted to modify profile fields, subject to the restrictions implied by the OPTIONAL lists `allowed` and `disallowed`.

-If only `allowed` is present, clients can modify all contained fields but SHOULD assume all other fields to be managed by the server.
-Contrarily, if only `disallowed` is present, clients are unable to modify any contained fields but SHOULD assume all other fields to be unmanaged.
-If both `allowed` and `disallowed` are specified, `allowed` takes precendece.
-This means clients can modify all fields in `allowed` but none of the fields in `disallowed` unless they also occur in `allowed`.
-If neither `allowed` nor `disallowed` is present, clients can modify all fields without restrictions.
+If `allowed` is present, clients can modify only the fields listed.
+They SHOULD assume all other fields to be managed by the server.
+In this case, `disallowed` has no meaning and should be ignored.

+If `disallowed` is present (and `allowed` is not), clients should assume that the listed fields are managed by the server.
+Clients may modify any fields that are *not* listed, provided `enabled` is `true`.

+If neither `allowed` nor `disallowed` is present, clients can modify all fields without restrictions, provided `enabled` is `true`.

 When not listed, clients SHOULD assume the user is able to change profile fields without any restrictions, provided the homeserver